crianer/Qlockwork/Readme.txt

 Support for NeoPixel (RGB and RGBW) LED-stripes.
 Support for various horizontal and vertical LED layouts.
 5 layouts included.
 Webpage to control and configure the clock via WiFi.
+WPS functionality for a quick and easy WiFi setup.
 Settings via on-screen menu using tactile buttons or IR-remote to control.
 Adaptive brightness control when using an LDR or photo transistor.
 3 transitions for timechange.